Velabro, the area along the river at the foot of the south-western spur of the Palatine Hill

 (left) Central panel of the ceiling of the church; (right above) another detail of the ceiling; (right below) relief in the cloister

-St. John's head on a platter was the symbol of the brotherhood and it is a recurring theme of the decoration of the church; the emphasis placed on this gruesome reference to the saint was in line with the guidelines developed by the Roman Catholic Church at the Council of Trento which promoted the portrayal of the martyrs and in particular of the tortures they endured and the ways they were put to death.
+St. John's head on a platter was the symbol of the brotherhood and it is a recurring theme of the decoration of the church and of buildings belonging to it; the emphasis placed on this gruesome reference to the saint was in line with the guidelines developed by the Roman Catholic Church at the Council of Trento which promoted the portrayal of the martyrs and in particular of the tortures they endured and the ways they were put to death.

 The complex includes an oratory where the members of the brotherhood held their meetings.
 It is decorated with frescoes by Florentine painters who joined the brotherhood.
 The church and the oratory can be visited only on June 24, feast of St. John the Baptist.